nosenseworrying/xmlsoccer/README.md

 Additionally, the author of the xmlsoccer.com API has put a rate limit on all requests: http://xmlsoccer.wikia.com/wiki/Time_interval_limits

 Methods will return an Array of the results (as Hashes) from the API call.
-If an error occurs, methods will return nil, and print the response from the API call to the console.
+If an error occurs or there are no results for the query, methods will return nil, and print the response from the API call to the console.

 You must have an xmlsoccer.com API Key and know which API type to use.
 Currently there are two types: XmlSoccer::DEMO and XmlSoccer::FULL.
 Demo is the default if you do not explicitly provide a type.